ash0080/gun.doc.cn/Basic-Todo-App-Tutorial.md

 ::: {endblock: 'e'} :::
 ```

-Replace the `Insert here` line with these two functions:
+And replace the `Insert here` line with these two functions:

 ```javascript
 ::: {startblock: 'f'} :::